Welcome To The Beauty of a New Way of Living

 Who we are

 My name is STAN RAINBOLT.
 I am retired and living in Lewisville, Texas.
-I am married and we have two four-legged furry daughters, Emma and Grace, and no grandchildren.
+I am married to wonderful, supportive wife, JudiBeth, and we have two four-legged, furry daughters, Emma and Grace, and no grandchildren.

 I am a disabled Air Force veteran.
 Before and after my military service, I held many varying positions in the sales and service industries.
 I experienced much vocational instability as the result of my disability limitations and the consequences of my substance abuse addiction.